The Alton Barnes white horse

 The originator was a Mr Robert Pile, of Manor Farm, Alton Barnes.
 He may have been the same man who was responsible for the first Pewsey horse, or possibly his son.
 In 1812 Mr Pile paid twenty pounds to a journeyman painter, John Thorne, also known as Jack the Painter, to design the white horse and have the work of cutting it carried out.
 Thorne designed the horse, then sub-contracted the excavation work to a John Harvey of Stanton St Bernard.
 Before the work was finished Thorne took off with the money, and Mr Pile was left to pay out again.
 Thorne was eventually hanged, but what crime that was for seems not to be recorded.

 Curiously, a John Thorne, known as Jack the Painter, was hanged in the dockyard at Portsmouth, Hampshire in 1776 for arson carried out there.
-Was this just coincidence?
-Was the Alton Barnes designer the son or other relative of the first, and took up the same trade and acquired the same nickname?
-Or is there some mistake over the dates?
-If anyone has any information about this I'd be pleased to receive it.
+Was this just coincidence, or was there some connection between the two?
+Probably we shall never know.